pokt-network/pocket-network-protocol/utility/README.md

     Servicer--Validate Signature-->Servicer
 ```

-Fishermen are also expected to obfuscate their IP through IP address rotation, VPNs, Tor networks or other mixers to prevent being easily identified over prolonged periods of time.
+Servicers may still be able to identify actors by aggregating and inspecting IP analytics, so other protocols (e.g. Tor, NYM, HOPR) or networking mechanism (IP rotations, VPNs, etc..) may be necessary to obfuscate the Fisherman as well.

 #### 3.3.5 Salary Distribution

-Fisherman salaries are dependant on the quantity and completeness of the `TestScoreMsg`s they send, but are agnostic to their contents with regard to the Servicer's Quality of Service.
+Fisherman salaries are dependant on the quantity and completeness of the `TestScoreMsg`s they send, but are agnostic to their contents with regard to the Servicers' Quality of Service.

 **Report completeness** is based on the number of Nullable samples that have a value collected by the Fisherman. `NumSamplesPerSession` are expected to be performed by each Fisherman on each Servicer throughout a session.